What is the Pupil Premium Grant?

 - Free breakfast availability.

-- Free enhanced trips and visits including snowboarding and horse-riding to engage, motivate and stimulate deeper learning.
+- Free enrichment excursions and visits including snowboarding and horse-riding to engage, motivate and stimulate deeper learning.

 - Subsidised visits including residential visits in Key Stage 2.